JanaMus/Augusta/docs/Examples.rst

 """""""""""""
 The files are stored in the generated "output" directory.

-* transcription motifs
+* motifs

- * all motifs discovered in the genome assigned to their transcription factor
+ * all TFBM discovered in the genome assigned to their transcription factor
  * Stockholm file format
  * "discovered_motifs.sto"
  * available on GitHub in the "data/output" directory as `"Ecoli_discovered_motifs.sto" <https://github.com/JanaMus/Augusta/blob/master/data/output/Ecoli_discovered_motifs.sto>`_